mstcgalis/Tomado/README.md

 # Tomado 🍅
 Simple MacOS Pomodoro Timer that lives in your menu bar 🌱

+Thank you for your interest! ❤️

+Not all functionality has been tested yet.
+Please create a Pull Request or Issue if you encounter an error.
+I'm also always open to talk 🌱

 ## Installation

 1. Download the latest [release]()